 - Bait-and-Switch: At first, it seems like Sideshow Bob is just going to stab Bart in the funeral home.
 The second Bart jumps into his coffin, however, he locks it and activates the conveyor belt into the incinerator.

 - Chekhov's Gag: Bob's coffin has a high bump at the end of it to make room for his large feet.
-This joke later becomes important to the plot; at the end, Lisa explains to Bob that she started getting suspicious when she noticed that, and questioned why Bob's family would've bothered to pay for something like that if he actually was dead.
+This joke later becomes important to the plot; at the end, Lisa explains to Bob and his family that she started getting suspicious when she noticed it at his funeral, and figures that Bob's family wouldn't have bothered to pay for something like that if he actually was dead.